Black Tea – Benefits, Nutrition, & Side Effects

 Black tea is an excellent source of antioxidants that play a crucial role in keeping the body healthy.
-Black tea and green tea offer similar benefits.
-But scientists are explicitly looking at black tea because of its oxidation process.
-Keeping this in mind, let’s look at what this beverage offers.
+Let’s explore the health benefits of this amazing beverage in detail.

-Usually, people drink black tea with milk, but consuming it with water gives the maximum benefits.
+Usually, people drink black tea with milk but consuming it without milk offers the maximum benefits.

-Since black tea is the most oxidised tea type, it provides a unique colour and flavour.
-It tastes savoury to sweet and has an amber to dark brown texture.
-Many people drink black tea for energy, alertness, and increasing metabolism before a workout.
-It is due to its caffeine content.
+Since black tea is the most oxidised tea type, it possesses a unique colour and flavour.
+It tastes savoury to sweet and has an amber to dark brown tint.

 It also contains antioxidants that can help protect your cells from DNA damage.
-In addition, studies hint that antioxidants in black tea may help lessen the risk of atherosclerosis, which is clogged arteries, particularly in women.
+In addition, these antioxidants may help lessen the risk of atherosclerosis, which is clogged arteries, particularly in women.

 With that said, let’s put some light on the nutritional value of black tea to understand its health benefits.

 It is safe to say that black tea is undoubtedly a healthy beverage that contains all the essential nutrients and minerals.
 Including black tea in your daily diet helps you lead a healthy life.
 You can make the most of this beverage by drinking it regularly.